On the Fountain Theorem for Continuous Functionals and Its Application to a Semilinear Elliptic Problem in $\mathbb{R}^2$: Introduction

 \section{Introduction}

 Many papers are devoted to the study of critical point theory for nonsmooth functionals, see, for example, \cite{CD, CDM, CD}, \cite{Gu}, \cite{Ch}, \cite{KV}.
 In this paper, we use the deformation lemma for continuous functions which are invariant under a topological group found in \cite{KV} to prove the Willem minimax principle theorem \cite[Theorem 3.5]{Wi} for continuous functionals.
-With the aid of this result, we give a nonsmooth version of the Fountain theorem (see Theorem 3.2) which generalizes the Fountain theorem of Willem \cite[Theorem 3.6]{Wi}.\\ Our result also generalizes the Fountain theorem for locally Lipschitz continuous functions on Banach spaces, which was established in \cite{Gu}.
-As application, we study the existence of multiple solutions of the following semilinear equation
+With the aid of this result, we give a nonsmooth version of the Fountain theorem (see Theorem 3.2) which generalizes the Fountain theorem of Willem \cite[Theorem 3.6]{Wi}.